ADS are once again holding a Defence Commercial Workshop training session due to popular demand.

 Single source defence contracts for the UK are now regulated by law within a Single Source Procurement Framework established by Part 2 of the Defence Reform Act 2014.
 The law governs how contracts are costed, what profit is allowed, how pricing mechanisms work and gives MOD significant open book access to the contractor's data.
 Understanding the rules is therefore vital to ensure a price is valid and will withstand scrutiny.

 Benefits of Attending

-- Gain an understanding of pricing, negotiating, costing and reporting on single source contracts awarded by MOD that are subject to the Defence Reform Act and the single source contract regulations.
+- An outline of pricing, negotiating, costing and reporting on single source contracts that are subject to the legislative framework established by the Defence Reform Act

-- Opportunity to understand the updated regulations and statutory guidance.
+- Opportunity to become aware of the latest regulations and statutory guidance

 - The Regulatory Framework

 - The pricing formula, allowable costs and profit calculation

 - Compliance, SSAT, SSRO, its powers and responsibilities